 Leo and Vince arrived at the hospital parking lot just in time to see Mark escorting Wade to a car.
-They had convinced a reluctant Andie to stay put as it was still too soon for her to be out and about on that leg of hers.
+Kathy Hoyt and about two dozen SWAT police officers helplessly watch Mark taking Wade to the car.

-Kathy reluctantly tossed him the binds.
-He put them on Wade and threw him in the back of the car.
-He then grabbed a blindfold and tied it around Wade's head.
-With his gun cocked and ready to fire, he walked over to the driver's seat and said, "Anyone follows me … and he is dead.
+Kathy reluctantly tossed 'em over and he immediately put 'em on Wade before pushing him roughly into the back of the car.
+Then he grabbed a blindfold and tied it around Wade's head.
+With his gun cocked and ready to fire, he walked to the driver's seat and said, "Anyone follows me, he's dead.
 Am I clear?"

 Kathy answered, "We read you loud and clear, Duval."

-"I remember the day Wade and Andie were born," Matt said as he lay there with his wife.
-"In the weeks before you had been trying to take it easy spending a lot of time resting and keeping off your feet.
-The doctor was concerned that with your small frame, the delivery would be difficult.
-So, he had us schedule a C-section.
-I cut back on my case load and stayed home from work a lot then.
+"I remember the day Wade and Andie were born," Matt said.
+"In the weeks before you had been taking it easy by keeping off your feet.
+I cut back on my caseload and stayed home from work.
 We had just finished building the house and were busy getting the nursery ready.
-I was in the middle of putting one of the cribs together one day ..."
+I was in the middle of putting one of the cribs together when ..."

 "What is it CJ?"

 "Can it wait?
-I just figured out how to attached the part A with bolt B and I'll be done in a second."
+I just figured out how to attach part A with bolt B and I'll be done in a second."

 Uh oh, he thought.
-She was calling him "Houston" again.
-Suddenly he had been demoted.
+She was calling him "Houston."
+Somehow he had been demoted.

-"I think my due date is today and not Friday.
-My water broke."
+"I think my due date is today and not Friday."

 Like she needed to even say that.
-Matt could tell all this and immediately reached for the telephone.
-After speaking with the doctor, he ran back upstairs for CJ's already packed suitcase, and ran back downstairs to help her.
-For a second she saw him look towards the chopper, but she quickly shook her head "no" and ordered him to walk her to the car.
+Matt immediately reached for the telephone.
+After speaking with the doctor, he ran back upstairs for CJ's packed suitcase and then back downstairs to help her.
+For a second she saw him look towards the chopper, but she quickly shook her head "no" and let him help her to the car.

-Matt didn't say much to CJ in the car.
-The obvious "How ya feelin'?" questions might piss her off at the moment.
-He spent his energy watching the road and looking over at her from time to time.
-He could see she was uncomfortable, and he wanted to drive as fast and as safe as possible.
+Matt didn't say much to CJ during the ride.
+He knew the obvious "How ya feelin'?" questions might piss her off at the moment.
+He spent his energy watching the road, wanting to drive as fast and safe as possible while glancing over at her from time to time.
+He could tell she was uncomfortable.

-Once they arrived at the hospital, Matt helped CJ out of the car and towards the door.
+As soon as they arrived at the hospital, he helped her out of the car and towards the door.
 As she approached the doorway, she stopped and braced herself.
 "Another contraction?" he asked.